Social Analysis (journal)

 Social Analysis: The International Journal of Anthropology is a peer-reviewed academic journal published by Berghahn Books covering the humanities and other social sciences.
 It presents contributions directed toward a critical and theoretical understanding of cultural, political, and social processes.
-Social Analysis is published four times a year and is edited by Judith Bovensiepen, Martin Holbraad and Hans Steinmüller.
+Social Analysis is published four times a year and is edited by Anni Kajanus, Martin Holbraad and Hans Steinmüller.

 Indexing and abstracting

 Social Analysis is indexed and abstracted in: